Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: Introduction

-In an attempt to explain the relation between the equations and the geometric model and the modular geodesic flow, Christian Bonatti and the author have constructed an extension of the geometric model \cite{BonattiPinsky2021}, which for some parameter has an invariant trefoil shaped heteroclinic connection just like the original equations.
+In an attempt to explain the relation between the equations, the geometric model and the modular geodesic flow, Christian Bonatti and the author have constructed an extension of the geometric model \cite{BonattiPinsky2021}, which is defined on the three-dimensional sphere.
+This extended model $X_r$ interpolates between a flow $X_{-1}$ on the three sphere, similar to the classical geometric Lorenz model and having a Lorenz attractor, and a flow $X_1$ that has a hyperbolic non wandering set and an invariant trefoil shaped heteroclinic connection.
+It is proven in \cite{BonattiPinsky2021} that when considering $X_1$ on the complement of a neighborhood of the trefoil knot, it is topologically equivalent (i.e. there is a homeomorphism taking orbits of one flow to orbits of the other) to the modular geodesic flow, when the latter is compactified as in \cite{Ghys:KnotsDynamics} (turning the one dimensional cusp into a two dimensional torus boundary).

 Our main theorem is an approximate answer to Smale's problem.
-It is an analytical proof that there indeed exists a T-point parameter as observed numerically, and that at this T-point the Lorenz equations can be continuously deformed to the geometric model.
+It is an analytical proof that there indeed exists a parameter for which one can define the equations on the trefoil complement, that the equations have a cross section there, and that at this parameter the Lorenz equations can be continuously deformed to the extended geometric model $X_1$ (having a hyperbolic nonwandering set) while preserving the cross section.

 \begin{theorem} There exists a parameter value for the Lorenz equations for which a trefoil-shaped heteroclinic connection exists.
-At this parameter value, the flow defined by the Lorenz equations is isotopic to the extended geometric model. \end{theorem}
+Furthermore, there is a one parametric family of flows on $S^3$, deforming continuously the Lorenz equations at the trefoil parameter to the extended geometric model $X_1$.
+For any flow along the deformation there exists a cross section, so that the return map corresponds to a symbolic dynamics on two symbols. \end{theorem}

-The main tool is the existence of a convenient cross section for the flow, which allows us to establish the return map corresponds to a symbolic dynamics on two symbols.
-Deformations of flows in general need not behave nicely with respect to the dynamics.
-Our second result is to show that the deformation of the Lorenz equations to the geometric model cannot create new periodic orbits, and thus we know that anything we can prove for the geometric model exists also for the original equations.
-This is done using the section in order to apply methods from two dimensional dynamics \cite{Thurston1988diffeomorphisms, Boyland1994topologicalmethods, AsimovFranks1983Unremovable}.
+Deformations of flows in general need not behave nicely with respect to the dynamics, and in particular a deformation can destroy the hyperbolicity and eliminate any number of periodic orbits for a flow.
+Our second result is that the deformation of the extended geometric model to the Lorenz equations cannot destroy any periodic orbits, but only continuously deform them, and thus we know that any knot types that appear as orbits for the geometric model appear also for the original equations.
+This is done using the cross section in order to apply methods from two dimensional dynamics \cite{Thurston1988diffeomorphisms, Boyland1994topologicalmethods, AsimovFranks1983Unremovable}.

-\begin{theorem} Any periodic orbit in the geometric model is isotopic to a periodic orbit for the Lorenz equations at the T-point. \end{theorem}
+\begin{theorem} Any knot in $S^3$ that is a periodic orbit in the extended geometric model $X_1$ is also a periodic orbit for the Lorenz equations at a trefoil parameter. \end{theorem}

 An immediate corollary of our results above and Ghys' theorem \cite{Ghys:KnotsDynamics} is thus the following.